oobabooga/text-generation-webui/README.md

 **https://github.com/oobabooga/textgen/releases**

 Portable builds for Linux, Windows, and macOS with CUDA, Vulkan, ROCm, and CPU-only options.
-No Python install, no conda, no Docker.
+All dependencies included.
 Compatible with GGUF (llama.cpp) models.

-Running on a remote box? `./textgen --listen` skips the window and serves the web UI on your network. `./textgen --nowebui` runs the OpenAI-compatible API only.

 For additional backends (ExLlamaV3, Transformers), training, image generation, and extensions, see [Installation](#installation).